FRI APRIL 8 1977

 There was an away ban on Chelsea fans imposed after this game.
 My mother had threatened me with one earlier in the day.
 As the rain threatened to ruin yet another English Bank Holiday we sat in the living room that afternoon & to alleviate the boredom she challenged the entire family to pick winners from the horse racing on the television.
 None of us were usually that interested in the gee-gees & I don’t recall us ever doing this before or again.
 I proceeded to pick several winners in a row.
 I don’t recall that ever happening again either sadly, though as no money was on the table the empty pocketed status it left with me with was to become familiar.
 Growing a bit cocky at my run of beginner’s luck I was banished from the living room & threatened with being denied a trip to The Valley that night.
 That was never going to happen.
 Unlike the weather I wasn’t that wet, & my last successful gamble of the day was to sit it out in my tiny bedroom & let things calm down before requesting the necessary readies to join Nick & his dad at the game a few hours later.

 It was fine & dry again once we reached The Valley.
 Charlton moved away for a considerable while in the ’80’s & the ground has been considerably transformed, but like Fulham had its own unique style in its original incarnation.
 It had hosted handsomely attended concerts in recent years for The Who & Lou Reed, & in the team’s Division 1 heydays attracted crowds of over 60,00 so the official figure for this match of 25,757 was dubious.
 The ground was packed.
 John Phillips replaced Peter Bonetti in goal & this was ominous, as the Welsh international had played in both the 4-0 beating at Luton & the 3-0 FA Cup home defeat to Southampton earlier in the season.
-Charlton had lost prolific striker Derek Hales, a man who looked like an off duty pirate, to Derby earlier in the season.
-It didn’t matter one iota as Mike Flangan, another beardie, not only kept the face fungus quotient up but plundered a splendid hat trick.
+Charlton had lost prolific striker Derek Hales to Derby earlier in the season.
+Hales looked like an off duty pirate.
+It didn’t matter one iota as Mike Flanagan, another beardie, not only kept the face fungus quotient up but plundered a splendid hat trick.
 Charlton were terrific & Chelsea truly woeful, snuffed out completely after conceding Flanagan’s two first half goals, dead on the floor after winger Hugh McAuley added a third ten minutes into the second half.
 Hales, the only man to reply to Shoot magazine’s famous player profile question ‘What would you be if you weren’t a footballer?’ with the reply ‘a robber’ later reunited with Flanagan briefly at The Valley.
 Sadly they were sent off for fighting each other as the team laboured at home in an FA Cup tie against non-league Maidstone, Flanagan having responded to Derek questioning his ability by referring to his colleague as a ‘one bollocked bastard.’
 That begs a question to which I can offer no definitive answer.
 Hales was sacked but then reinstated & Flanagan left for pastures new very soon after.
 My Auntie Pam once gave me advice you should have heeded Mike.
 Never trust a man with a beard, he always has something to hide.
-Oh dear, you’ve got one yourself.
+Oh dear, you’ve got one yourself.*